Every church has a collective story. As a leader, you need to pay attention to what story is being told.

-- We’re rich in the love of Christ and have the best message to share.
+- We are rich in the love of Christ and have the best message to share.
 If God is for us who can be against us?

-- We’re trusting in the power of prayer to make a difference in our church and in the community.
+- We are trusting in the power of prayer to make a difference in our church and in the community.

-- This is a great place to serve, live and minister!
-I want to serve here a long, long time.
+- This is a great place to serve, live, and minister!
+I want to serve here for a long, long time.

 - This church is full of good people and we’re reaching the world by reaching out to our community.

-After discerning where you’ve been negative and how you need to change, begin telling the new story often, optimistically and unashamedly.
+After discerning where your story has been negative and how you need to change it, begin telling the new story often, optimistically, and unashamedly.